ziyanglan0772/INST377-SP2021/README.md

 The following steps are to do the following:
 * Give you a LOCAL copy of the lab code that you can mess with - if you know how, you can also use the "fork" button on this repository, clone your fork, and have your own copy that way.
 * give you a remote, public link to your labs as you complete them that can be graded.

 At the end of these instructions, your github pages repository should look like a copy of this repository.
+You can then work on your labs locally, push to your own remote, and pull changes I make here into your repos without wrecking your work.

+It'll be great!
+But it is tricky to get there.

 ### Installation
 * Clone this repository into Github Desktop using the large green Code button.